SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 > Computed properties must be functions because they need to dynamically compute a value.
 Component data could be updated at any time, so computed properties need to consume component data each time they're used.

+📝 **Your task:** For the "N todos completed" message, use the `completedTodosCount` computed property instead of the hardcoded JavaScript expression.
+Completion of this task will make all of this section's tests will pass.

 Let's use the computed value in the template: change `{{ todos.filter((todo) => todo.isComplete).length }}` to `{{ completedTodosCount }}`.
-You'll notice that the tests from the previous section are now failing!
-To make the current and previous sections' tests pass, the `completedTodosCount` computed property will need to return the correct value.
+The `completedTodosCount` calculated property is currently returning a hardcoded `0`.
+Instead we'll need to calculate the real value.

-What should `completedTodosCount` return?
-Let's try using the `todos.filter((todo) => todo.isComplete).length` expression we had in our template.
+Try making `completedTodosCount` return the `todos.filter((todo) => todo.isComplete).length` expression we had in our template.
 After saving your file, take a look at the UI terminal process.
 You should see the following error:

 ```
 error  'todos' is not defined  no-undef